Drive-In Movie Fundraiser

 Star Wars: A New Hope (1977)

 Join us for a night of fun, food, and entertainment as we journey to a galaxy far, far away!
 Have fun and come dressed in your favorite Star Wars costume or apparel!
 Gates will open at 6:00 PM.
-We will have a food truck that sells Mexican food along with a concession stand in which we will be selling popcorn, candy, and drinks.
+We will have a food truck that sells Mexican food along with a concession stand.
 We request that everyone arrive by 7:00 PM to aid in a smooth check-in and parking prior to the start of the film, which will be at 7:30 PM.
 Parking for General Admission Vehicle tickets are on a first-come-first-served basis, with one ticket covering one vehicle each.
 Those who arrive sooner will be parked closer to the screen.
 Parking staff will direct you to an appropriate parking space when you arrive.
 Upon arrival we will be scanning your ticket for check-in.
-You must either download the Ticketbud app and present your mobile ticket OR print out your ticket from your email and provide the physical copy at check-in.
+You must either present your mobile ticket receipt sent to you through email OR print out your ticket from your email and provide the physical copy at check-in.
 We must be able to scan in your ticket code upon arrival.
 Tickets are non-refundable unless the event is cancelled due to unforeseen circumstances.
 Restrooms will be available for use at the event.
 The film will be shown on a 40’x20’ inflatable screen.
 Sound will be provided through an FM transmitter.
+Everyone is welcome bring lawn chairs to sit around their designated parking space.
 We hope to see you there, and may the Force be with you!